Fees and Fee Reductions

 - If you paid for an AP Exam but then decided not to take it, you may ask your AP coordinator for a refund.
 Local school policy determines the amount of the refund.
 You will probably be required to pay the $15 fee the school is charged for each unused exam.
 However, once you begin an exam — that is, write on an exam booklet or answer sheet or play an exam CD — you cannot receive a refund.

-If you have significant financial need, you may be eligible for a College Board fee reduction per AP Exam, depending on the state in which you attend school.
+If you have significant financial need, you may be eligible for a $26 or $28 College Board fee reduction per AP Exam, depending on the state in which you attend school.
 Most states provide federal and/or state funds to supplement the College Board fee reduction, which would reduce your cost even further.
 Check with your AP Coordinator to learn more about eligibility requirements for College Board fee reductions, state and district subsidies, and other support that may be available.